jonathanhogg/flitter/docs/windows.md

 `composite=` [ `:over` | `:dest_over` | `:lighten` | `:darken` | `:add` | `:difference` | `:multiply` ]
 : Specifies the blend function to use, default `:over`.

-`gamma=` *ALPHA*
-: Specifies a gamma curve correction to be applied after compositing, default `1` (i.e., no correction).
-Values less than 1 will lighten the output image and values greater than 1 will darken it.

 `alpha=` *ALPHA*
 : Specifies a final alpha value to be applied to the entire shader output, default `1`.